Celery and Potato Soup –

 -

-Use a blender to mix in small batches... allow air to escape from the little hole in the lid so that the heat
+Use a blender to mix in small batches... allow the air to escape from the little hole in the lid so that the heat

 doesn't cause any explosive problems!
 Just have your hand over that top little hole to catch any runaway splashes.